tlack/node-web-repl/README.md

 		host: '127.0.0.1'
 	});

 You'll (hopefully) now have a running web-based REPL on port 11911!
+Connect and type in '1+2' to do some fun math, or 'globals' to browse the global object.

-See test_app.js for a full example.
+See tests/ for a full example.
 (More examples coming soon.)

 Architecture notes
 ------------------